 - The largest hard-shelled turtle is the green turtle reaching up to 330 pounds (see NOAA's green turtle photo page).
 Only juvenile green turtles are found in Massachusetts coastal waters, following their oceanic phase of life.

 Threats to Sea Turtles

 Though most sea turtle populations were drastically reduced by historical egg harvest and hunting, few countries still engage in these activities.
-Today's threats are generally more incidental, but they can still devastate turtle populations.
+Today's threats are not targeted at the turtles, but they can still devastate their populations.
 These threats include: